netdata/netdata/packaging/docker/README.md

 ## Run Netdata with the docker command

 Quickly start Netdata with the `docker` command.
 Netdata is then available at <http://host:19999>

-This is good for an internal network or to quickly analyze a host.

 ```bash
 docker run -d --name=netdata \